(07) 3218 3900

 Here’s a list of the most common exempt benefits under FBT law in Australia:

-If you are required to pay FBT and require assistance preparing your FBT return or calculating what’s due, please contact your usual Exant advisor or our expert Nathanael Lee on 07 3218 3900.
+If you are required to pay FBT and require assistance preparing your FBT return or calculating what’s due, please contact your usual Exant advisor or our expert Nathanael Lee or Jamie Towers via the form below or on 07 3218 3900.

 Ready to turn insight into action?